Koushith/Bike-Rental-System/README.md

 Represents an admin with properties such as adminId, adminName, email, and any other relevant details.

-fullName: A required string field for the admin's full name.
+- **fullName**: A required string field for the admin's full name.
-email: A required string field for the admin's email address, which is also set to be unique.
+- **email**: A required string field for the admin's email address, which is also set to be unique.
-password: A required string field for the admin's password.
+- **password**: A required string field for the admin's password.

 ```js
 const adminSchema = new mongoose.Schema({